-Adriano “Mikinho” Moraes has made it to the very top of the martial arts world.
+Adriano “Mikinho” Moraes overcame incredible odds as an abandoned orphan to make it to the very top of the martial arts world.

 Saved From The Streets Of Brazil

 Moraes’ life could not have begun in more difficult circumstances.
 Just days after his birth, he was abandoned on the streets of the Brazilian capital, Brasilia.

 Fortunately, he was found and placed in an orphanage, where he lived until he was 3 years old.
 Then, his life improved again.
 He was adopted by his mother, Mirtes Moraes, who gave him the chance of a normal life by raising him singlehandedly.

 “She means everything to me.
 She is my idol,” he says.
 “I did everything for her, and I continue to do everything for her, for this love.”

 Mirtes gave her son the support that allowed him to thrive.
 That included providing him with an outlet for his energy through swimming and martial arts.
 He first tried judo, and eventually, capoeira.

 However, regular trips to the gym could not keep him completely out of trouble, and the young Moraes almost turned to a life on the streets.
 His experience on the edge of society was short-lived, though.
 After losing a street fight, he realized that life was not right for him.
 He also wanted to learn to better defend himself.